CDSoft/rrpi/README.md

 [Nextcloud](https://nextcloud.com/) is a complete alternative to Google (calendars, contacts, drive, ...) and Dropbox (file synchronization).
 It works pretty well and integrates perfectly with Thunderbird, Android, ...
-I have a 500 Gb cloud for just the price of a 500 Gb SSD and my data remain mine.
+I have a 2 Tb cloud for just the price of a 2 Tb SSD and my data remains mine.

 1. Run `rrpi mypi.local` and select `Nextcloud`.
 2. Enter the MySQL password.